 Flavor-packed Veg Chow Mein or Hakka noodles is a quick and easy meal.
 Better than take-out – so healthy, fresh, and unbelievably delicious!

 Who doesn’t love noodles?
-All ages of people from young to old love to eat noodles.
+People of all ages from young to old love to eat noodles.
 It’s super easy-to-make, quick and not to mention very addictive.
-Today, I am sharing a healthy yet straightforward veg chow mein recipe that is loaded with a crunch of fresh veggies and bold flavors.
+Today, I am sharing a simple veg chow mein recipe that is loaded with a crunch of fresh veggies and bold flavors.

 This no-brainer Veg chow mein makes a perfect kid/family-friendly recipe.
 I think this is one meal where kids enjoy all their veggies and their plates are licked clean.
-I can slurp on these noodles all day long.
-They are so good!
+Kids can slurp on these noodles all day long.
+It’s so good!

 - easy and customizable